Cu3PO42/KeySAVe-Documentation/dumping/saves.md

 # Accessing your save data directly

-KeySAVe can read and decrypt your save data directly.
+KeySAVᵉ can read and decrypt your save data directly.
 This requires either a digital copy of the game or a Powersaves 3DS if you use a physical copy.
 If you have a 3DS with access to Homebrew or a Cybersaves device, please read the respective guides instead.

 Using this method you can view all 930 Pokémon in your boxes.
 Viewing your party and battle box is not currently supported.
 This is one of the fastest ways to check a large number of Pokémon after the initial decryption process is completed.

 ## Initial decryption

-To create the keys needed for the decryption, KeySAVe needs two saves in specific configurations.
+To create the keys needed for the decryption, KeySAVᵉ needs two saves in specific configurations.
 Please follow the guide exactly as the process will otherwise fail.

 This process differs only slightly from the decryption process used by the original builds of KeySAV2.
-KeySAVe is backwards compatible to that process, so you can use those saves if you still have them, however if you do that, you will be required to save twice to view data in your saves.
+KeySAVᵉ is backwards compatible to that process, so you can use those saves if you still have them, however if you do that, you will be required to save twice to view data in your saves.
 This process is identical to the one used by my builds of KeySAV2, so if you had one of those, you don't need to do this again.

 You will be required to create backups of your save in this process.
 If you are using